Margaret Fitzwilliam1

 Consanguinity Index=0.18%

-Henry Clifford, 10th Lord Clifford also went by the nick-name of 'The Shepherd Lord'.1 He was supposedly brought up as a shepherd so his existence was concelaed from the Crown.1 He held the office of Sheriff of Westmorland.1 On 16 March 1471/72 he had a general pardon.1 He was invested as a Knight on 9 November 1485 and his attainder was reversed.1 He succeeded to the title of 10th Lord Clifford [E., 1299] on 9 November 1485.2 He was invested as a Knight, Order of the Bath (K.B.) on 23 June 1509.1 He fought in the Battle of Flodden on 9 September 1513, where he captured 3 pieces of ordnance, which he mounted at Skipton Castle.1 He has an extensive biographical entry in the Dictionary of National Biography.3
+Henry Clifford, 10th Lord Clifford also went by the nick-name of 'The Shepherd Lord'.1 He was supposedly brought up as a shepherd so his existence was concelaed from the Crown.1 He held the office of Sheriff of Westmorland.1 On 16 March 1471/72 he had a general pardon.1 He was appointed Knight on 9 November 1485 and his attainder was reversed.1 He succeeded as the 10th Lord Clifford [E., 1299] on 9 November 1485.2 He was appointed Knight, Order of the Bath (K.B.) on 23 June 1509.1 He fought in the Battle of Flodden on 9 September 1513, where he captured 3 pieces of ordnance, which he mounted at Skipton Castle.1 He has an extensive biographical entry in the Dictionary of National Biography.3

-He had three other daughters by his first wife.4
+He had two other daughters by his first wife.4

 Children of Henry Clifford, 10th Lord Clifford and Anne St. John